aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclaims.md

 Karpenter uses NodeClaims to manage the lifecycle of Kubernetes Nodes with the underlying cloud provider.
 Karpenter's algorithm creates and deletes NodeClaims in response to the demands of the Pods in the cluster.
-NodeClaims are created from the requirements of existing [NodePool]({{<ref "./nodepools" >}}) and associated [NodeClasses]({{<ref "./nodeclasses" >}}).
+NodeClaims are created from the requirements of a [NodePool]({{<ref "./nodepools" >}}) and associated [NodeClasses]({{<ref "./nodeclasses" >}}).
-While NodeClaims require no direct user input, as a Karpenter user you can monitor NodeClaims to keep track of the status of your nodes in cases where something goes wrong or a node drifts from its intended state.
+While you shouldn't modify the NodeClaim, as a Karpenter user, you can monitor NodeClaims to keep track of the status of your nodes to understand how Karpenter is reasoning about your nodes.

-Karpenter uses NodeClaims to request capacity and provide a running representation of that capacity.
+Karpenter uses NodeClaims to request capacity with the cloud provider and is a running representation of that capacity.
 Karpenter creates NodeClaims in response to provisioning and disruption needs (pre-spin).
-Whenever Karpenter creates a NodeClaim, it asks the cloud provider to create the instance (launch), register the created node with the node claim (registration), and wait for the node and its resources to be ready (initialization).
+Whenever Karpenter creates a NodeClaim, it asks the cloud provider to create the instance (launch), register and link the created node with the NodeClaim (registration), and wait for the node and its resources to be ready (initialization).

-This page describes how NodeClaims relate to other components of Karpenter and the related cloud provider.
+This page describes how NodeClaims integrate throughout Karpenter and the cloud provider implementation.

-If you want to learn more about the nodes being managed by Karpenter, depending on what you are interested in, you can either look directly at the NodeClaim or at the nodes they are associated with:
+If you want to learn more about the nodes being managed by Karpenter, you can either look directly at the NodeClaim or at the nodes they are associated with:

-* Checking NodeClaims: If something goes wrong in the process of creating a node, you can look at the NodeClaim to see where the node creation process might have stalled.
-Using `kubectl get nodeclaims` you can see the NodeClaims for the cluster and using `kubectl describe nodeclaim <nodeclaim>` you can see the status of a particular NodeClaim.
+* Checking NodeClaims:
+If something goes wrong in the process of creating a node, you can look at the NodeClaim to see where the node creation process might have failed. `kubectl get nodeclaims` will show you the NodeClaims for the cluster, and its linked nodes.
+Using `kubectl describe nodeclaim <nodeclaim>` will show the status of a particular NodeClaim.
-For example, if the node is not available, you might see statuses indicating that the NodeClaim failed to launch, register, or initialize.
+For example, if the node is NotReady, you might see statuses indicating that the NodeClaim failed to launch, register, or initialize.
+There will be logs emitted by the Karpenter controller to indicate this too.

-* Checking nodes: Use commands such as `kubectl get node` and  `kubectl describe node <nodename>` to see the actual resources, labels, and other attributes associated with a particular node.
+* Checking nodes:
+Use commands such as `kubectl get node` and  `kubectl describe node <nodename>` to see the actual resources, labels, and other attributes associated with a particular node.

 ## NodeClaim roles in node creation

-NodeClaims provide a critical role in the Karpenter workflow for creating instances and registering them as nodes, then later in responding to node disruptions.
+NodeClaims provide a critical role in the Karpenter workflow for provisioning capacity, and in node disruptions.

 The following diagram illustrates how NodeClaims interact with other components during Karpenter-driven node creation.